trailofbits/manticore/docs/verifier.rst

     $ manticore-verifier your_contract.sol

-**manticore-verifier** initializes an emulated blockchain ennvironment with a configurable set of acocunts and then sends various symbolic transactions to the target contract containing property methods.
+**manticore-verifier** initializes an emulated blockchain environment with a configurable set of accounts and then sends various symbolic transactions to the target contract containing property methods.
 If a way to break a property is found the full transaction trace to reproduce the behaivor is provided.
 A configurable stopping condition bounds the exploration, properties not failing are considered to pass.